mikegeyser/self/content/articles/2019/05/2019-05-20-Reducer-size.md

 }
 ```

-I could then take an incredibly simple assumption with me reducer, and deal with these two trees as being objects on the state.
+I could then take an incredibly simple assumption with the reducer, and deal with these two trees as being objects on the state.

 ```js
 export const tracks = (state = [], action) => {